sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

 11. Reporting and Output
     -  Print a summary report of the generated building, including total load, equipment counts, end load breakdown, and per-floor/riser details.
 Save the graph in GraphML format for further analysis or visualization.

-An example of a simple building generated using these parameters is provided in [Appendix B](#appendix-b-simple-building-example).
-Another example of a more complex building is provided in [Appendix C](#appendix-c-complex-building-example).
+An example of a simple building generated using these parameters is provided in [Appendix A](#appendix-a-simple-building-example).
+Another example of a more complex building is provided in [Appendix B](#appendix-b-complex-building-example).

-For all subsequent sections, the complex building from [Appendix C](#appendix-c-complex-building-example) will be used as the reference example.
+For all subsequent sections, the complex building from [Appendix B](#appendix-b-complex-building-example) will be used as the reference example.
 This allows us to illustrate the various features and outputs of the AssetPulse simulation tool in a more comprehensive manner.

 Because the synthetic data generator produces a complete building electrical system graph with detailed attributes, it can be used to test and validate the RUL simulation and maintenance scheduling features of AssetPulse.
 The generated graph includes all necessary node types, connections, and attributes required for the RUL simulation engine to function effectively.